 - Participate in creative ideation, brainstorming and support running WaitWhat workshops

-- Manage production timeline and prioritize activities to complete multiple show at once.
+- Manage production timeline and prioritize activities to complete multiple shows at once.

 - Be service oriented with internal and external partners